 Private lessons will give you a personalized and intensive introduction to the Arabic language, and there are also many other learning tools that you can also pick up – newspaper articles, online videos and cartoons, children’s books in Arabic, easy dialogues…

-Check out our database of Arabic teachers on Superprof in order to find a private teacher and follow an accelerated course of study of Arabic, whether you decide to study a spoken dialect or Classical Arabic.
+Check out our database on Superprof where you can find an arabic teacher or private teacher and follow an accelerated course of study of Arabic, whether you decide to study a spoken dialect or Classical Arabic.

 The one thing is that taking intensive private Arabic lessons could be costly.